Isabella-Mitchell/milestone-project-one/README.md

 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-> Cloning into `CI-Clone`...
+> Cloning into `milestone-project-one`...
 > remote: Counting objects: 10, done.
 > remote: Compressing objects: 100% (8/8), done.
 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.
 ```

-Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.
+Click [Here](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) for the GitHub quick start guide with images and more detailed explanations of the above process.

 # Credits

 ## Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System and Flexbox.
+I sourced code from the Bootstrap documentation when building the Nav bar, Carousel, Buttons and Contact Form.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [Code Institute](https://codeinstitute.net/): I referred to lessons and source code from Code Institute's Web Application Development course.
+I sourced code for the footer social icons from the CV Project, and reffered to the code from the Coders Coffee House project for the Google Maps iFrame.

 ## Content

--   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   I wrote all the content for the website.
+The gallery, exhibitions and artists are fictious, I referred to the following sources for inspiration:
+  -

 ## Media

--   All Images were created by the developer.
+-   All Images were sourced from open source websites Pexels and Unsplash.
+I'd like to say a particular thank you to:
+  -

 ## Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Akshat Garg for helpful feedback, industry insights and recommended tools.

 -   Tutor support at Code Institute for their support.